 - If it is required to encode a beacon or topmark that has more than one colour, the attributes colour and colour pattern must be encoded, according to the rules laid out in clause X.X. - For guidance on the encoding of the attributes elevation, height and vertical length see clause X.X.
 Elevation applies only to beacons on land.
-Values populated for height and vertical length must include the topmark and any equipment features. - If it is required to encode the altitude of the ground level above the vertical datum at the position of a beacon, it must be done using the attribute elevation, but only for beacons built on land. - If it is required to encode the total altitude of a beacon, including the topmark and any equipment features (e.g. light), above the vertical datum, it must be done using the attribute height. - If it is required to encode the total vertical length of a beacon, including the topmark and any equipment features (e.g. light), above the seabed or ground, it must be done using the attribute vertical length. - If it is required to encode a cairn that bears the colour(s) specified by a navigational system of marks, it must be done using a beacon feature.
+Values populated for height and vertical length must include the topmark and any equipment features. - If it is required to encode a cairn that bears the colour(s) specified by a navigational system of marks, it must be done using a beacon feature.